jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (1) All investigations and disciplinary proceedings under subpart 2 of Part 4 of the Financial Advisers Act 2008 that have been commenced before the commencement of this clause and that have not been completed before that commencement are to be continued and completed as if the Financial Services Legislation Amendment Act 2019 had not been enacted (with the disciplinary committee established under clause 49 of Schedule 5 acting as the disciplinary committee).
 (2) However, the disciplinary committee may exercise a power under clause 46 of Schedule 5 in relation to any of those proceedings if the committee is satisfied that the person who is the subject of the complaint to which the proceedings relate has breached the code of conduct under the Financial Advisers Act 2008.

+### 89A Complaints about financial adviser conduct under former code of conduct
+(1) This clause applies to a complaint that is made on or after the commencement of this clause if— (a) the complaint is about—
+    (i) the conduct of a person (A) in that person’s capacity as a financial adviser under the Financial Advisers Act 2008, where that conduct occurred before 15 March 2021; or
+    (ii) a breach of code standard 13 of the former code (to the extent continued by clause 41 of Schedule 1 of the FMC Regulations (as in force immediately before its revocation)) by a person to whom that clause applied (A); and
+  (b) the conduct or the breach is not the subject of a proceeding to which clause 89 applies; and (c) the complaint is initiated by the FMA or is made by any other person.
+(2) The FMA and the disciplinary committee established under clause 49 of Schedule 5 may deal with the complaint under Part 5 of Schedule 5.
+(3) However, the disciplinary committee—
+  (a) may only do any 1 or more of the actions referred to in section 101(3)﻿(d) and (f) to (h) of the Financial Advisers Act 2008 (as in force immediately before its repeal); and
+  (b) may only do 1 or more of those actions if it is satisfied that A breached the code of professional conduct in force under section 94 of the Financial Advisers Act 2008 (or as continued in effect under clause 41 of Schedule 1 of the FMC Regulations (as in force immediately before its revocation)).
+(4) In this clause,—
+  - **FMC Regulations** means the Financial Markets Conduct Regulations 2014
+  - **former code** means the code of professional conduct in force under section 94 of the Financial Advisers Act 2008.

 #### Subpart 5 — Transitional and savings regulations

 ### 90 Transitional and savings regulations